organicmaps/organicmaps/tools/python/maps_generator/README.md

 # PLANET_URL:
 # The url to the file with md5 sum of the planet.
 # PLANET_MD5_URL:
-# The url to WorldCoasts.geom and WorldCoasts.rawgeom(without file name).
+# The base url to WorldCoasts.geom and WorldCoasts.rawgeom (without file name).
-# You can write file:///path/to/coasts/.
-Files latest.geom and latest.rawgeom must be on this URL.
+# Files latest_coasts.geom and latest_coasts.rawgeom must be at this URL.
+# For example, if PLANET_COASTS_URL = https://somesite.com/download/
+# The https://somesite.com/download/latest_coasts.geom url will be used to download latest_coasts.geom and
+# the https://somesite.com/download/latest_coasts.rawgeom url will be used to download latest_coasts.rawgeom.
 # PLANET_COASTS_URL:
 # The url to the subway file.
 # SUBWAY_URL: